williamleif/GraphSAGE/README.md

 * <train_prefix>-G.json -- A networkx-specified json file describing the input graph.
 Nodes have 'val' and 'test' attributes specifying if they are a part of the validation and test sets, respectively.
 * <train_prefix>-id_map.json -- A json-stored dictionary mapping the graph node ids to consecutive integers.
 * <train_prefix>-id_map.json -- A json-stored dictionary mapping the graph node ids to classes.
-* <train_prefix>-feats.npy --- A numpy-stored array of node features; ordering given by id_map.json
+* <train_prefix>-feats.npy [optional] --- A numpy-stored array of node features; ordering given by id_map.json.
+Can be omitted and only identity features will be used.
-* <train_prefix>-walks.txt --- A text file specifying random walk co-occurrences (one pair per line) (*only for unsupervised version of graphsage)
+* <train_prefix>-walks.txt [optional] --- A text file specifying random walk co-occurrences (one pair per line) (*only for unsupervised version of graphsage)

 To run the model on a new dataset, you need to make data files in the format described above.
 To run random walks for the unsupervised model and to generate the <prefix>-walks.txt file) you can use the `run_walks` function in `graphsage.utils`.

 #### Model variants
 The user must also specify a --model, the variants of which are described in detail in the paper:
-* graphsage_mean -- GraphSAGE with mean-based aggregator
+* graphsage_mean -- GraphSage with mean-based aggregator
-* graphsage_seq -- GraphSAGE with LSTM-based aggregator
+* graphsage_seq -- GraphSage with LSTM-based aggregator
-* graphsage_pool -- GraphSAGE with max-pooling aggregator
+* graphsage_pool -- GraphSage with max-pooling aggregator
-* gcn -- GraphSAGE with GCN-based aggregator
+* gcn -- GraphSage with GCN-based aggregator
 * n2v -- an implementation of [DeepWalk](https://arxiv.org/abs/1403.6652) (called n2v for short in the code.)

 #### Logging directory